mattTea/Portfolio/goals_and_evidence/1_make_anything/1_tdd_anything.md

 ## I can TDD anything

-#### Reflect: What does it mean to be able to TDD anything?
+### Reflect: What does it mean to be able to TDD anything?

-The ability to take requirements (user stories) and the behavioural descriptions they provide to guide first the test I write, and then the code I write to pass that tests.
-Each test should be the simplest next step, and each piece of code written should be the simplest to pass only that test and nothing more
+The ability to take requirements (user stories) and the behavioural descriptions they provide to guide first the test I write, and then the code I write to pass that test.

-**Process**
+Each test should be the simplest next step, and each piece of code written should be the simplest to pass that test and nothing more.

+#### Process

 _Overview_

-- Break out the `objects` and `messages` from the user story, and create a table highlighting which messages you expect to be called on which objects.
+- Break out the `objects` and `messages` from the user story, and create a table highlighting which messages you expect to be passed to which objects.
 - Write a feature test for the user story (how you expect to interact with the class(es) and method(s) in the story) - this can be in a `repl`, or later in the development process, in an automated feature test file.
 - Use the first feature test failure to guide the first unit test.
 - Use the first unit test failure to guide the first (and absolute simplest) code implementation to pass both tests.